Wayne Clark (cricketer): International Career: 1977–78 vs India

 Clark took eight wickets in the first two games of the 1977–78 summer at 32.63 and was rewarded by selection in the Australian side against India for the first Test.
-The bowling attack consisted of Clark, Jeff Thomson, Alan Hurst and Tony Mann.
+The bowling attack consisted of fast bowlers Clark, Jeff Thomson, Alan Hurst and spinner Tony Mann.
 Clark had an excellent game, taking 4–46 in the first innings (including the wickets of Sunil Gavaskar and Mohinder Amarnath) and 4–101 in the second (including Gavaskar again and Dilip Vengsarkar).
 His second innings knock of 12, including a 31 run partnership with Jeff Thomson, proved unexpectedly crucial as Australia won by 16 runs.

 There were press reports about the legitimacy of Clark's action.
 "I don't know that all the fuss is about", said Indian captain Bishen Bedi.
 "None of our officials or players have said they consider Clark throws the ball – it's something that has been blown up by the Press".

 Clark had a strong second Test, taking 2–95 and 2–83 (Gavaskar in both innings) with useful scores with the bat of 15 and 5 not out – the latter was important as he and Thomson chased down the 12 runs to win with two wickets in hand.
 He kept his place for the next two tests.

 In the third Test Clark took 4–73 and 4–96, but Australia's batting was not as strong an India won by 222 runs (Clark's second innings score of 33 was Australia's second highest).
 He took 2–66 in the fourth Test, but India won by an innings and 2 runs.
-He suffered a bad back injury that saw him miss a Shield game.
-He recovered to play a Gillette Game against NSW, taking 4–20 off 7.2 overs and winning the man of the match award.
+He suffered a bad back injury that saw him miss a Sheffield Shield game but recovered to play a Gillette Cup match against New South Wales, taking 4–20 off 7.2 overs and winning the man of the match award.

 Australia fought back to win the 5th test.
 It was a difficult game for Australia's bowlers as Thomson broke down early in India's first innings.
 Clark took 4–62 and 2–79.

 Clark took 28 wickets for the series, which was still the record for the most wickets taken in a series without taking 5 wickets in an innings until overtaken by Pat Cummins in the 2019 Ashes series in England.

 Wisden later reported that Clark "bowled an excellent line and length, even though called upon to do a lot of work.
 He invariably broke through with the new ball and had a splendid record of dismissing Gavaskar, the principal danger to the Australians."

 His work earned him selection on the 1978 tour of the West Indies.